azuline/repertoire/docs/start/installation.rst

 Installation
 ============

+This document covers installing repertoire for a production environment.
+To install repertoire for development, see :ref:`development`.

 This document assumes at least basic familiarity with the shell.
 At the moment, all installation options require the shell.